 Visit HealthCare.gov, the official Marketplace website, to learn the basics.

 Compare insurance plans carefully before making your decision.

 Look for official government seals, logos or web addresses.

-Know the Marketplace Open Enrollment dates -- October 1, 2013 through March 31, 2014.
-No one can enroll you in a health plan in the Marketplace until Open Enrollment begins or after it ends unless you have special circumstances to qualify for a Special Enrollment Period.
+Know the Marketplace Open Enrollment dates - November 1 to December 15.
+No one can enroll you in a health plan in the Marketplace or off exchange until Open Enrollment begins or after it ends unless you have special circumstances to qualify for a Special Enrollment Period.

 Protect your private health care and financial information.

 No one should be asking for your personal health information.
 Don’t give it to anyone.